RadiusNetworks/altbeacon-reference/README.md

-altbeacon-reference
+AltBeacon Reference
 ===================

-### [AltBeacon](http://altbeacon.org/) - The Open and Interoperable Proximity Beacon Specification
+#### [AltBeacon](http://altbeacon.org/) - The Open and Interoperable Proximity Beacon Specification

-#### Transmit and Receive Reference Scripts
+Transmit and Receive Reference Scripts

+## System Requirements

-System Requirements: Linux, [BlueZ](http://www.bluez.org/) (Official Linux Bluetooth protocol stack), Bluetooth 4.0 Adapter
+Linux, [BlueZ](http://www.bluez.org/) (Official Linux Bluetooth protocol stack), Bluetooth 4.0 Adapter

-***
+## About

-These shell scripts provide a reference for the AltBeacon standard.
+These Linux shell scripts provide a reference for the AltBeacon standard.
 They use the tools provided by BlueZ, the Linux Bluetooth stack, to showcase an AltBeacon implementation on a Linux machine.

 `altbeacon-transmit` - Transmit as a BLE proximity beacon with the AltBeacon standard